Abhyu-S/kortex-sdxl/README.md

 - Inference data: Accepts standard image formats (JPG, PNG) and binary masks.

 ## The Tesla T4
-To address the challenge's requirement for a lightweight, mobile-first editor, we utilized the NVIDIA Tesla T4 as a hardware proxy for the estimated compute capability of a flagship mobile NPU in 2030
+To address the challenge's requirement for a lightweight, mobile-first editor, we utilized the NVIDIA Tesla T4 as a hardware for the estimated compute capability of a flagship mobile NPU in 2030

 - **Current State (2024)**: High-end mobile NPUs (e.g., A17 Pro, Snapdragon 8 Gen 3) reach ~35-45 TOPS (Trillions of Operations Per Second)

-- **The 2030 Projection**: Extrapolating current NPU efficiency gains, mobile edge devices in 2030 are projected to exceed 100+ TOPS, rivaling the inference throughput of today's mid-range inference cards like the T4 (~65 TOPS Int8 / ~8 TFLOPS FP32)
+- **The 2030 Projection**: Extrapolating current NPU efficiency gains, mobile edge devices in 2030 are projected to exceed 100+ TOPS, rivaling the inference throughput of today's mid-range inference cards like the T4 (~130 TOPS Int8 / ~65 TFLOPS Mixed)

 - **Our Approach**: By optimizing Stable Diffusion XL (SDXL) with 4-bit Quantization and Token Merging, we demonstrate that high-fidelity generative editing can run locally on this "2030-equivalent" compute profile without cloud dependency.